 There’s a lot more to an individual's personality than being an introvert or extravert.
 Extraversion is a scale along which people can score high, low, or somewhere in the middle.
 Facet5 measures extraversion as Energy and incorporates three sub-factors: Vitality, Sociability and Adaptability.

-Society seems to favour extraverts.
+Society seems to favour extroverts.
 We put kids in big classrooms at school.
 And increasingly, work environments are geared around how extraverts like to work - with co-working spaces, hot-desking and a focus on innovations borne out of creative conversations in the office becoming the norm.

-The introvert versus extravert paradigm is a well-trodden path.
+The introvert versus extrovert paradigm is a well-trodden path.
 Personality theorists, psychologists and organisations alike have discussed the pros and cons, the ins and outs and what this all means for how people interact with each other.

 Here, extraversion is measured as the extent to which a person needs to interact with other people.

 We call it Energy.

 People who score high on Energy are energetic, animated and enthusiastic.
 They are gregarious, competitive, fun-loving and sociable.
 They are more comfortable with new people, places and experiences.

 People who score low on Energy are quieter, more reserved and private.
 They take some time to get to know, but then make firm long-term friends.

 People with a midrange score can be spontaneous, outgoing and lively when they choose to be, or when the situation requires it.
 But they are equally content with their own company and are comfortable when certain projects dictate working on their own.